appfree-me/appfree-app/README.md

 ![](appfree.png)
 # Appfree: A framework to provide smartphone-only services to the smartphone-less masses

-Appfree is a framework allowing you to easily create IVR apps, e. g. apps which can be interacted with from a normal telephone or featurephone.
+Appfree is a framework allowing you to easily create Interactive Voice Response apps, e. g. apps which can be interacted with from a normal telephone or featurephone.
 It is based on a modern tech stack: PHP 8 and Laravel.

 ## Project Description
 [TODO bisschen kürzen]